arthurnishimoto/arthurnishimoto.github.io/index.md

 Since 2011, Arthur Nishimoto has worked with developing virtual reality applications for both scientific research and as a platform for viewing 3D artwork in an interactive environment.

-Primarily using Blender and the Unity game engine, Arthur has developed numerous applications for EVL's CAVE2™ hybrid-reality environment, large tiled display walls, as well as the HTC Vive, Oculus Rift, Quest, and Microsoft HoloLens head-mounted displays.
+Primarily using Blender and the Unity game engine, Arthur has developed numerous applications for EVL's CAVE2™ hybrid-reality environment, large tiled display walls, as well as the HTC Vive, Oculus Rift, Quest/Quest 2, and Microsoft HoloLens/HoloLens2 head-mounted displays.

+Also familiar with integrating various device APIs (Kinect, Vicon, Optitrack, PQLabs Touch, DirectInput/XInput) and socket networking code in C++, C#, and Java.

 ```markdown
 This entire site is a work in progress as I migrate from my existing websites